Esri/arcgis-rest-js/README.md

 - `npm run dev:cjs -w @esri/arcgis-rest-request` - run the common js dev command in a specific workspace
 - `npm run build:bundled -w @esri/arcgis-rest-request` - run the rollup build in a specific workspace
 - `npm run dev:bundled -w @esri/arcgis-rest-request` - run the rollup dev command in a specific workspace

+For a list of all available commands run `npm run`.

 ### Packages